All Episodes

 In fact, I just think you're kind of an extension of Dr. Friedman.

-Well, I I've been highly influenced by him.
+Well, I've been highly influenced by him.

-Matter of fact, uh uh when I was a graduate student at UCLA, I got my doctor from UCLA and Milton Friendman he visited, uh matter of fact, he he taught a class uh on monetary theory, and I was afraid to take the class of credit.
+Matter of fact, when I was a graduate student at UCLA, I got my doctorate from UCLA, and Milton Friedman, he visited.

-I think he was uh the only I so much about him done on PBS, which I don't think would have been the optimal channel, but they did do a pretty decent job.
+So much about him done on PBS, which I don't think would have been the optimal channel, but they did do a pretty decent job.

-They still got a few, you know, jabs in for the most part I think they treated him pretty well.
+For the most part, I think they treated him pretty well.

 But he's a very distinguished economist as an economist.

-That is ways to tax and spend.
+That is, ways to tax and spend.

-It's caused by an increase in the money supply, and who's in charge of the money supply?
+It's caused by an increase in the money supply.

 It's the central bank.